• Skip to content

 Chiropractic treatment is based on the teachings of the ancient Greek physicians Galen and Hippocrates.
 They believed that the body functions best when there’s nothing interfering with the nervous system.

 Chiropractic treatment was developed in the late 1800s by Daniel David Palmer.
-He claimed that misalignments of the spinal bones (subluxation) interfere with the nerves and cause disease.
+He claimed that misalignments of the spinal bones (subluxation) interfere with the nerves and that this can cause disease.
+There’s no scientific evidence that this is true.

 What is the idea behind chiropractic treatment for autistic children?